TicketsBot/docs/src/dashboard/reaction-panels.md

 ### Welcome Message
 The server's welcome message can be overridden on a per-panel basis using this field.
 If left blank, the welcome message from the main settings page will be used.

+> **Note:** the message has a maximum limit of 4096 characters due to Discord limitations.

 - Placeholders can be used in the welcome message.
 View a list of placeholders [here](./placeholders.md).

 - Discord message formatting can also be used to include links to channels, emojis, roles, or usernames in the welcome message.